yashprakash13/amusing/README.md

 <summary><h3>Download the entire exported Apple Music library</h3></summary>

-You can also pass a `Library.xml` or `Library.csv` file to parse before downloading the songs.
+You can also pass a `Library.xml` or a `Library.csv` file to parse before downloading the songs.

 ```console
 $ amusing download --help